6 Connecticut Beach Getaways Last Updated: May 2023

 Do you and your sweetheart long to live in a beach community?
 It’s time to stop dreaming and start pretending.
 The nonresident parking fee at town-owned Harvey’s Beach in Old Saybrook is a small price to pay for access to this pretty patch of sand.
 You could be content here all day just watching marsh grasses shiver in the breeze and savoring Connecticut-made Libby’s Italian Ice—available from the concession truck.

 One of Connecticut’s oldest shoreline towns is ideal for romantic getaways.
 Walk hand-in-hand along Old Saybrook’s Main Street to browse specialty shops and linger over a great meal at any of the popular restaurants.
 Stop into Fromage Fine Foods for the makings of a memorable picnic: fresh-baked breads, pâtés, cured meats and more than 100 cheeses.
 Indulge in soothing treatments at Sanno Spa at the Saybrook Point Inn.
-And don’t miss whatever’s on stage at The Kate, named for Old Saybrook’s most famous local: late film star Katharine Hepburn.
+And be on the lookout for the return of shows at The Kate, named for Old Saybrook’s most famous local: late film star Katharine Hepburn.

 Feast Your Senses in Guilford